 Empirical approaches to rationality and action group

 The Empirical approaches to rationality and action group is an informal discussion group that was originally called together as an effort to continue discussing philosophy despite the social distancing required in response to the COVID-19 pandemic in spring 2020.
-During Fall 2021, the group operates as a work in progress seminar.
+The group operates as a work in progress seminar.

 The group works on a pre-read basis: works in progress are circulated a week before each informal Zoom meeting over a beverage of your choice.
 The texts include philosophical work on action and/or rationality that engages with the behavioural and brain sciences, as well as on adjacent topics: the theme of the group is to be broadly construed.